Faizan-Shahid12/Sda_Project/README.md

 # Sda_Project

-Code of the our project Vet Management System (Paws)
+Documentation,Presentation Slides and Code of the our project Vet Management System (Paws)